 The actual format of a defense may vary; consult your director.
 Often, the candidate will make brief opening remarks that explain the origins of the project.
 Typically, the committee members ask the candidate specific questions about the method, the scope or the implications of the project, and any future plans for the thesis.
 Finally, members of the audience, if any, have an opportunity to ask questions.
 When the committee is through querying the candidate (after probably an hour), the candidate and non-committee members leave the room while the committee evaluates the candidate’s performance and thesis.
 This process is not pro forma; however, if you have been working closely with your director and committee, the defense can be a pleasant and intellectually stimulating conversation.

 If, after consultation, the committee passes the candidate at the defense and does not require significant revisions, members will often sign the thesis approval sheet at that that time.
-You must have an original approval sheet with each copy of the thesis submitted to the University.
+You must have an original approval sheet with each copy of the thesis submitted to the university.
 Approval pages cannot be copied.
 Be absolutely certain all titles, names and ranks are correct.
-See Example A for sample.
 The candidate is encouraged to provide more than the required number of approval sheets to avoid any unforeseeable problems.

 The VCU Graduate School no longer accepts manual/hard copy submission of theses and dissertations.
 All materials must be submitted electronically per the guidelines found on their Electronic Thesis and Dissertation page.

-A complete checklist of of deadlines, formatting rules, and submission polices can be accessed at the above link.
+A complete checklist of of deadlines, formatting rules, and submission policies can be accessed at the above link.